lilianricaud/patterning-complexity/permaculture_patterning_spand_journal_2015.md

 - Shift your focus from quantitative to qualitative assessment
 - Rely on your intuition and feeling as a tool to comprehend the wholeness of systems.

-Some initiatives are already moving in this directions

-# 9
- and I hope this article encourages the development of more systems thinking research and education and the democratization of this ideas in the wider society.
+Some initiatives are already moving in this directions[^9] and I hope this article encourages the development of more systems thinking research and education and the democratization of this ideas in the wider society.
 We urgently have to update our obsolete cartesian worldview if we are to achieve systemic change for the better.

 Although systems thinking and the proposed Permaculture patterning framework are complex topics, we should aim to make this knowledge accessible to everyone, and build more practical tools and methods to empower people to act on their environment harmoniously.